TelemetryHarbor/harbor-docs/docs/data-ingestion/java.md

 1. Import the necessary classes
 2. Set up the API endpoint and your API key
-3. Create a JSON string with your sensor data
+3. Create a JSON string with your ship data
 4. Send a POST request to the API endpoint
 5. Print the response